 The Delhi Police recently arrested Fridays for Future activist Disha Ravi in connection with a Farmer’s Protest toolkit shared by Greta Thunberg.
-Indian Police accused Ravi, a 22-year-old climate activist of sedition for helping to create and share an online “protest toolkit” that outlined how to support the mass protests by farmers in the country.
+Indian Police accused Ravi, a 22-year-old climate activist, of sedition for helping to create and share an online “protest toolkit” that outlined how to support the mass protests by farmers in the country.
 Critics and activists across the world have condemned the action by stating that the charges against Ravi are politically motivated and represent an escalation of the Indian government’s clampdown on dissenters.

-Mishra, who was at the time also the admin of the telegram groups was actively involved in congratulating the members for amplifying the tweets and reaching amongst top 3 trending in India within 20 minutes.
-The copy pasted tweets looked somewhat like this:
+Mishra, who was at the time also the admin of the Telegram groups, was actively involved in congratulating the members for amplifying the tweets and reaching amongst top 3 trending in India within 20 minutes.
+The copy-pasted tweets looked somewhat like this:

-A regular trend of twitter amplification using tool kit was seen on 23rd Dec, 2020 #GreatHinduTemples; 27th Dec, 2020 #SubscribePanchjanya; 5th Jan, 2021 #मन्दिर_निर्मन_मेरा_योगदान; 12th Jan, 2021 #योद्धा_सन्यासी_विवेकानंद ; 16th Jan, 2021 #BanTandav; 19th Jan, 2021 #NextYearInKashmir; 24th Jan, 2021 #Respect26January; 5th Feb, 2021 Trend: #AnkitSharmaYaadHai; 7th Feb, 2021 #AnitHinduCaaRiots.
+A regular trend of Twitter amplification using toolkits was seen on 23rd Dec, 2020 #GreatHinduTemples; 27th Dec, 2020 #SubscribePanchjanya; 5th Jan, 2021 #मन्दिर_निर्मन_मेरा_योगदान; 12th Jan, 2021 #योद्धा_सन्यासी_विवेकानंद ; 16th Jan, 2021 #BanTandav; 19th Jan, 2021 #NextYearInKashmir; 24th Jan, 2021 #Respect26January; 5th Feb, 2021 Trend: #AnkitSharmaYaadHai; 7th Feb, 2021 #AntiHinduCaaRiots.

 The trends are collected by Shivam Maurya who is a data-scientist by the day and social activist by evening.
 For analysis of the trends and collaboration drop an email to firstname.lastname@example.org